algolia/algoliasearch-client-node/README.md

 ```
 cp $PATH_TO/algoliasearch-node.js $PATH_TO_MYPROJECT/cloud/
 ```
- 2. Initialize the client with your ApplicationID and API-Key.
+ 1. Initialize the client with your ApplicationID and API-Key.
 You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).

-**Initialization with keep-alive enabled**
 ```javascript
 var Algolia = require('cloud/algoliasearch-node');
 var client = new Algolia('YourApplicationID', 'YourAPIKey');